Porto to Bordeaux train with Renfe Viajeros

 Euro

-Moderate by French standards: wine bars and casual meals are reasonable, while central hotels and fine dining cost more.
+Moderate by French standards.
+Cafes and transport are manageable, while central hotels and fine dining cost more.

 Average meal costs